 6.5 – Current liabilities

 Think about this way – if you buy a mobile phone on EMI (via a credit card) you obviously plan to repay your credit card company within a few months.
 This becomes your ‘current liability’.
-However if you buy an apartment by seeking a 15 year home loan from a housing finance company, it becomes your ‘non-current liability’.
+However, if you buy an apartment by seeking a 15 year home loan from a housing finance company, it becomes your ‘non-current liability’.

 Here is the snapshot of ARBL’s current liabilities:

-As you can see there are 4 line items within the current liabilities.
+As you can see, there are 4 line items within the current liabilities.
 The first one is the short term borrowings.
 As the name suggests, these are short term obligations of the company usually undertaken by the company to meet day to day cash requirements (also called working capital requirements).
 Here is the extract of note 7, which details what short term borrowings mean:

 The last line item in current liabilities is the ‘Short term provisions’ which stands at Rs.281.8 Crs.
-Short term provisions is quite similar to long term provisions, both of which deals with setting aside funds for employee benefits such as gratuity, leave encashment, provident funds etc. Interestingly the note associated with ‘Short term Provisions’ and the ‘Long term provisions’ is the same.
+Short term provisions are quite similar to long term provisions, which deals with setting aside funds for employee benefits such as gratuity, leave encashment, provident funds etc. Interestingly the note associated with ‘Short term Provisions’ and the ‘Long term provisions’ is the same.
 Have a look at the following:

-However, from the user of a financial statement perspective all you need to know is that these line items (short and long term provisions) deal with the employee and related benefits.
+However, from the user of a financial statement perspective, all you need to know is that these line items (short and long term provisions) deal with the employee and related benefits.
 Please note, one should always look at the associated note to run through the details.

 Total Liability = Shareholders’ Funds + Non Current Liabilities + Current Liabilities

 Total Liability = Rs.2139.4 Cars